Git Usage#

 Note

-This page is about actually using git for tracking changes.
+This page is about using git for tracking and submitting changes.

-This section describes technical introduction into git usage including required software and integration with GitLab.
-If you want to start contributing to BeagleBoard, you definitely need to install git and learn how to obtain a branch of the BeagleBoard project you want to contribute.
-If you want to share your changes easily with others, you should also sign up for a BeagleBoard GitLab account and read the corresponding section of the manual.
-Finally, if you are engaged in one of the collaborations on experimental BeagleBoard modules, you should look also into code review and branch merging.
+This page provides a technical introduction into git usage including required software and integration with OpenBeagle.
+If you want to start contributing to BeagleBoard projects, you definitely need to install git and learn how to obtain a branch of the OpenBeagle project to which you want to contribute.
+If you want to share your changes easily with others, you should also sign up for an OpenBeagle (BeagleBoard Gitlab) account and read the corresponding section of the manual.
+Finally, if you are engaged in one of the collaborations on experimental BeagleBoard projects, you should look also into code review and branch merging.

 Ubuntu/Debian